Sony Xperia Z2 not coming to any U.S. carrier, available only on Sony's website

+It's why I can't take Sony serious in the smartphone game.
+Such a great name and presence that you would figure that they could easily rival Samsung across the market.
+At a time Sony was much bigger than Apple in name alone.
 If I was Sony I would make a flagship game phone with either attachable or slide out controls with spec's that rival Samsung and HTC flagships.
 Not that miserable attempt with xperia play a few years ago.
 To fight piracy just add extra hardware for game authentication and add a Sony game store along with Google play.
 Sony should be using the PlayStation brand to their advantage.

 Sony announced z2 in January ces, so they should have been release in February before s5 and HTC one m8 announced.
 So they can get dam good sell numbers, idk what happened, but they had perfect timed but didn't use time perfectly.

 posted on Apr 26, 2014, 8:18 AM 2

 Even chinese are spreading their wings to enter US market... how come sony cant do that?
 Chinese doesnt have more financial strength than sony...
 I think there is some other problem with Sony... may be production problem... they are keeping my words so far "Sony is always good in fu*king something in their phones"